 Charming, wholesome and filled with magic are the first things that come to mind when I think about Stockholm.
 Be it its closeness to nature which has a way of softening the otherwise busy city life, the mellow nature of Swedes that instantly puts you at ease, or the city’s many cafes and hangout spots, perfect for snuggling up with a coffee and a good book – there’s just something special about this city that keeps me coming back for more.
 There are countless ways to enjoy Stockholm, but in this post, I wanted to share with you some of my favourite places to relax, slow down, and soak up the city’s atmosphere.

-5 magical spots in Stockholm by A Girl Who Travels
+5 magical spots in Stockholm by A Girl Who Travels in Stockholm

 Marta founder A Girl Who Travels